 The neck lift is a cosmetic surgery procedure designed for individuals who wish to improve upon the visible signs of aging in their neck and jaw area, which usually occurs as a result of loose skin and muscle and excess fat.
-During the procedure, the excess fat is removed from around the jaw line and the skin is tightened in order to restore a more youthful and defined appearance to the neck.
-A neck lift can be performed alone or in combination with a facelift or chin augmentation in order to provide a more complete facial makeover.
+During the procedure, the excess fat is removed from around the jawline and the skin is tightened to restore a more youthful and defined appearance to the neck.
+A neck lift can be performed alone or in combination with a facelift or chin augmentation to provide a more complete facial makeover.

 Why Have a Neck Lift?

 The goal of a neck lift is to improve the contour of the neck and the angle between the neck and lower jaw.
 Loose, hanging skin below the neck (affectionately referred to as “turkey neck” by many) can be a major concern and source of embarrassment.
 It is one of the areas on our body where evidence of aging is the most obvious, leading it to be one of the most common sites for cosmetic “fixes”.
 In addition to age, weight fluctuations can also lead to a loose or sagging neckline.
 For others still, genetics causes excessive fat to collect on and around the jaw area.

 Fortunately, there are several procedures available that can complement and drastically transform the appearance of the neck, ranging in complexity from very minimal in-office treatments with little to no downtime, to more invasive operations which may require anesthesia and time off from work for recovery.
 These different approaches to a neck lift have been very successful in the past, and most patients can preserve their results long-term if they also maintain their current weight.

 Neck Lift Procedures